gardener/landscaper/docs/tutorials/05-external-jsonschema.md

 #### Echo Server Deployment

-The first component is now created and uploaded to the registry.
-Now the user of the jsonschema is created.
+With the _definitions_  component ready, let's move on and create a component which will consume those definitions.```

-The echo server example is reused and enhanced with another import parameter _resources_.
+To keep things as simple as possible, the echo server example will be reused and enhanced with another import parameter _resources_.

 Before the jsonschema can be used in the blueprint, it has to be referenced in the component descriptor so that Landscaper knows about the dependency towards the `definitions` component.
-Subsequently, a component reference is added (see the complete component descriptor in the details):
+Hence, a component reference entry is added to the echo server's component descriptor (see the complete component descriptor in the details):
 ```yaml
 componentReferences:
 - name: definitions